faldez/tanoshi-website/src/guide/files.md

 :::

 ::: tip Series
-Every folder or archive inside manga directory will be considered a series.
+Every folder inside manga directory will be considered a series.
+An archive inside manga directory will be considered a series with 1 chapter.
 :::

 ::: tip Chapters